 In other words, Bitcoin or other cryptocurrencies don’t get hacked –the devices that store private keys do.
 Some wallets keep these private keys offline, and other wallets or exchanges often hold them for you online.

-A multisig wallet, also known as a “multisignature” wallet, refers to cryptocurrency wallets that require input from multiple parties in order to complete a transaction.
+A multisig cryptocurrency wallet, also known as a “multisignature” wallet, refers to cryptocurrency wallets that require input from multiple parties in order to complete a transaction.

 Consider it like a shared bank account, where all parties need to enter their PIN or order to complete a transaction.
 A multisig wallet is ideal for use by families and businesses alike.